jacksonwalters/finance/README.md

 GARCH: used to model volatility

-PINN: physics-informed neural network. useful for options pricing when loss function includes Black-Scholes PDE
+PINN: physics-informed neural network. useful for options pricing when loss function includes Black-Scholes